NDA-Software/socket-actions/docs/clientEvents/onOpen.md

-# onOpen (message: MessageEvent): Promise\<void>
+# onOpen (message: MessageEvent): Promise\<void> | void

 ## Description

 This event is executed after the onAuthResponse event runs without errors or as soon as the connection is opened if authentication is not enabled.
 This can be used as a signal to start using the client to sending messages.

 ## Parameters

 - message: The object received from the socket server that contains the data sent inside.

 ## Usage: